-In some ways, a healthy human body can be likened to a fine tuned, quality engine.
+In some ways, a healthy human body can be likened to a fine-tuned, quality engine.
 A solid engine is more than mechanically sound, it has also been given the proper fluids and fuels necessary to operate.
-It might have gas, but without oil, there will be problems.
+It might have gas, but without oil, there will be concerns.
 Conversely, adequate oil and inadequate gas is also a recipe for disaster.
 Your body is similar, it needs calories (fuel) for operating energy, but it also needs quality calories with certain vitamins, minerals, and nutrients in the proper proportions.
 Often times we hear about malnutrition and not getting enough vitamins and minerals, but what happens if you get too much?
 Can that be bad?
 Natural or not, many things do have an upper limit and calcium is no exception; too much can, in fact, be detrimental.

 What is Hypercalcemia?

 Hypercalcemia is a condition that is defined by having too high of calcium levels in the blood.
 Hypercalcemia can originate from several sources.
 It is certainly possible to experience hypercalcemia by consuming too many calcium supplements, and certain diseases can also lead to high calcium levels in the blood, but the vast majority of the time, hypercalcemia the result of thyroid dysfunction, a condition known as hyperparathyroidism.
 The parathyroid gland produces the hormones that regulate calcium in the body.
 If those hormone levels are out of whack, calcium can be released from the bones into the blood.
-This will weaken bone structure and can cause other problems too.
+This will weaken the bone structure and can cause other concerns too.
 Symptoms of hypercalcemia include lethargy, mental imbalance, weakness, dehydration, constipation, nausea, diarrhea, and even heart arrhythmia.
 When chronic constipation is associated with thyroid disorders, it is often attributable to hypercalcemia.